sp1r0-vtsc/vtscc.com/src/content/blog/sams-scams.md

 3. **Rapid Execution:**
    The short duration of the pump (often minutes) leaves little time for traditional tools to intervene or alert users.

+*(Placeholder for DALL-E Image: A side-by-side comparison of a legitimate exchange and a fake one, highlighting subtle differences.)*

+---

 #### Setting the Stage for Further Investigation